sugarcrm-developers/school/README.md

 You will also need to get a copy of the Sugar provided unit tests and put them in your Sugar source code directory.
 See the [SugarCRM unit tests GitHub repo](https://github.com/sugarcrm/unit-tests) for more information.

-Prepare to run the Sugar provided PHPUnit tests by executing the following commands:
+Prepare to run the Sugar provided PHPUnit tests and the Professor M PHPUnit tests by executing the following commands:
 ```
 $ cd /path/to/sugar_source_dir
 $ composer install